Skip to content

 VCFX_allele_counter processes a VCF file and counts reference and alternate alleles for each variant in each specified sample.
 The tool:

-1. Reads a VCF file from standard input
+1. Reads a VCF file from standard input or file

 2. Identifies sample columns from the VCF header